JudicialCouncilOfCalifornia/trialcourt/MULTISITE.md

 ### Additional notes about managing multisite.

  - Each multisite needs a drush alias file in `drush/sites`.
-Copy one and update the UUID in the entries.
+Copy one and update the UUID in the entries as well as the URI.
+UUID is found on the pantheon dashboard for that project.
+It's the long id string in the url.
  - Remember to add environment urls to sites.php for each environment pointing to the appropriate multisite directory.
+This is only necessary for custom domains that do not have the sitename pattern.
+See sites.php for more info.
- - When creating a new multisite, export the local database and import it to the necessary Pantheon environment(s).
+ - When creating a new multisite, export the local database and import it to the necessary Pantheon environment(s) so we have compatible config import/export moving forward.